TitasDas/docuwise-2/README.md

 # Docuwise 2.0

-Welcome to [Docuwise 2.0](https://docuwise.streamlit.app/), a quickly mocked up RAG app to play around with security methodologies and custom evaluation metrics that can be used in RAGs.
+Welcome to [Docuwise 2.0](https://docuwise.streamlit.app/), a quickly mocked up RAG app to play around with security methodologies and custom evaluation metrics that can be used in RAGS.

 ## How to Use Docuwise 2.0